rol-edwards/Arabic-RootMaster/README.md

-//Arabic multiple choice quiz app using React.
+Arabic multiple choice quiz app using React.
 Initally just a front end but planning to add back-end that allows user login and supplies progressively harder vocab.